IN THIS ARTICLE

 The signup process is a vital step in the user experience journey and this experience can significantly impact a user’s perception.
-For this project, consider a user’s needs and create an easy-to-use signup flow for a mobile app.
+For this project, consider a user’s needs and create an easy-to-use signup flow for an app.

 2. Single Landing Page

 A landing page is a simple but important project for a UX design portfolio.
 Online, first impressions are crucial.
 Most visitors only stay for a few seconds before deciding to leave, so a good landing page is essential for most businesses.
 Landing pages should entice visitors and persuade them to fill out a signup form for future marketing campaigns.

 Email templates are quick and practical additions to a design portfolio.
 Designing an email template shows your understanding of a company’s key performance indicators (KPIs) and how you can translate these into an effective design.

 For this project, design an email template that tries to convert new subscribers into paying customers.
 You can also create templates for a drip campaign, a series of four emails and email templates that attempt to convert prospective users into actual customers.
 It’s an exciting design challenge to add to your design portfolio.

 Designing a software as a service (SaaS) dashboard is a great way to add value to your portfolio and showcase your digital product design skills.
 The dashboard should give the user a digestible overview of their account, usage, and subscription information.
 Consider adding these elements: